jamesgolden1/equivalent-linear-LLMs/README.md

 # Abstract

-We demonstrate that the inference operation of several open-weight large language models (LLMs) can be mapped to an exactly equivalent linear system for any input sequence without modifying the model weights or altering output predictions.
+We demonstrate that the inference operations of several open-weight large language models (LLMs) can be mapped to an exactly equivalent linear system for an input sequence without modifying the model weights or altering output predictions.
+Extending techniques from image diffusion models that exhibit local or piecewise linearity, we strategically alter the gradient computation with respect to a given input sequence for a next-token prediction such that the Jacobian of the model nearly exactly reproduces the forward prediction with a linear system.

-Extending techniques from image diffusion models that exhibit local or piecewise linearity, we strategically alter the gradient computation with respect to a given input sequence such that the Jacobian of the LLM nearly exactly reproduces the forward prediction with an interpretable linear system.
-We demonstrate this approach across models (**Llama 3.3, Gemma 3, Qwen 3, Phi 4, Mistral Ministral and OLMo 2**) and show through the singular value decomposition of the Jacobian that these LLMs operate in extremely low-dimensional subspaces spanned by singular vectors that decode to interpretable semantic concepts.
+We demonstrate this approach across models (Llama 3, Gemma 3, Qwen 3, Phi 4, Mistral Ministral and OLMo 2, up to Llama 3.3 70B Q4) and show through the singular value decomposition of the detached Jacobian that these LLMs operate in extremely low-dimensional subspaces where many of the largest singular vectors decode to concepts related to the most-likely output token.
+This approach also allows us to examine the operation of each successive layer (and its attention and MLP components) as nearly-exact linear systems and observe the emergence of semantic concepts.

-This approach also allows us to examine the operation of each successive layer (and its components) as exact linear systems and to directly manipulate predictions.
-Despite their expressive power and global nonlinearity, modern LLMs can be interpreted through exact linear decompositions that reveal their internal representations and computational mechanisms.
+Despite their expressive power and global nonlinearity, modern LLMs can be interpreted through nearly-exact locally linear decompositions that provide insights into their internal representations and reveal interpretable semantic structures in the next-token prediction process.
 <p align="center">
   <img src="https://github.com/jamesgolden1/llms-are-llms/blob/main/images/fig1-llama-detached-swiglu.png" width=70%/>
 </p>